Survivors demand US investigation of Mississippi abuse deals

 Belenchia said the Rev. James G. Gannon, leader of the Franciscan Friars of the Assumption Blessed Virgin Mary Province, had tried to “cover up a crime.”

 “I’ve been doing this for almost 20 years and I’ve worked with a lot of survivors, and I’ve never seen anybody treated like this by the church.
 It’s tragic.
-And if anybody doubt that there’s racism involved here, they’re blind,” he said.
+And if anybody doubts that there’s racism involved here, they’re blind,” he said.

 Gannon said the race and poverty of the three men had no bearing on the settlements they were offered.
 “Absolutely not,” he said.